purduesigbots/pros-docs/v5/api/c/optical.rst

 optical_get_led_pwm
 ----------------

-Get the pwm value of the White LED on the sensor.
+Get the pwm value of the White LED.
 PWM value ranges from 0 to 100.

 This function uses the following values of ``errno`` when an error state is reached: